la2050/archive/_projects/2015/camp4all-takes-homeless-families-to-beautiful-la-beaches-for-surfing-recharging-play.md

     agencies such as: Homeboy Industries, LA Mission, Union Rescue Mission, Covenant House, My Friend’s Place, Para Los Ninos, LA’s BEST, Urban Compass, and  many others-all located in LA county.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Our current budget is $245,000, and we have funders who will help cover and match this grant from LA2050 this season.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Nutrition/Meals:              $22,500\r\nParking/Transportation/Bus & Van Rentals\r\n                                               $26,000\r\nCounselor Fees:                   $22,000\r\nSurfing Equipment:              $ 8,000 \r\nInsurance/Facility Rentals/\r\nBeach Reservation Fees      $ 7,500\r\nOvernight Camp Expenses: $14,000\r\nTOTAL:                                   $100,000\r\n"
   How do you plan to scale the success of your proposal?: "The CLF plans to scale this Camp4All Program, both by leveraging our social media through this LA2050 grant, as well as use these new funds as an opportunity to serve 500 more ADDITIONAL homeless participants.
 It would also be amazing to replicate it in Ventura County as well, eventually, and to also add more camps during the Spring season.\r\n"
 areas_impacted: ''
 partners: ''